Anzo52/bookinfo4j/README.md

+# IN DEVELOPMENT
-# bookinfo4j
+## bookinfo4j
-Java/Maven program/api to get dewey decimal and lcc numbers from a given title or isbn.
+Java/Maven program to search for dewey decimal and lcc number from openlibrary.org